FRBNY-DSGE/DSGE.jl/docs/src/forecast.md

 overrides[:mode] = "path/to/input/file.h5"
 ```

-`prepare_forecast_inputs` calls `load_draws`, `prepare_systems`, and
+`prepare_forecast_inputs!` calls [`load_data`](@ref), `load_draws`, `prepare_systems`, and
-`prepare_states`:
+`filter_all`:

 ```@docs
 DSGE.load_draws
 DSGE.prepare_systems
-DSGE.prepare_states
+DSGE.filter_all
 ```

-## Filtering and Smoothing
+## Smoothing

-In `filterandsmooth_all`, we use the Kalman filter on all draws to get filtered
+In `smooth_all`, we use the smoother specified by `forecast_smoother(m)` to get
-historical states and shocks, and then use the smoother specified by
-`forecast_smoother(m)` to get smoothed states and shocks.
-We then apply the
+smoothed historical states and shocks.
+We then apply the measurement and
-measurement and pseudo-measurement equations to get smoothed observables and
+pseudo-measurement equations to get smoothed observables and pseudo-observables,
-pseudo-observables, respectively.
+respectively.

-Filtering and smoothing is necessary in certain situations:
+Smoothing is necessary if:

-- If you explicitly want the smoothed histories
+- You explicitly want the smoothed histories
-- If you want to compute shock decompositions, which use the smoothed historical
+- You want to compute shock decompositions, which use the smoothed historical
   shocks
-- If you want to forecast using conditional data.
-This is because the
-  "historical data" loaded by `load_data` when
-  `cond_type in [:semi, :full]` actually includes partial data for
-  `date_forecast_start(m)` and later.
-The smoothed histories in these so-called
-  conditional periods are therefore actually forecasts.
-Since we start our
-  forecasts by iterating forward from the last "historical" state, we must
-  transplant the conditional periods from the smoothed histories to the
-  forecasts, so that in the end the smoothed histories end in
-  `date_mainsample_end(m)` and the forecasts begin at
-  `date_forecast_start(m)`.

 It is not necessary to keep track of these cases, however - `forecast_one` will
 deduce from the specified `output_vars` whether or not it is necessary to filter
 and smooth in order to produce your `output_vars`.

-To filter and smooth over many draws, call `filterandsmooth_all`, which in turn
+To smooth over many draws, call `smooth_all`, which in turn calls `smooth` on
-calls `filterandsmooth` on each draw.
-You can also just call `filterandsmooth`
-on one draw.
+each draw.
+You can also just call `smooth` on one draw.

 ```@docs
-DSGE.filterandsmooth_all
-DSGE.filterandsmooth
+DSGE.smooth_all
+DSGE.smooth
 ```

 ## Forecasting

-In `forecast`, we iterate the state space forward from the last
+In `forecast`, we iterate the state space forward from the last filtered state,
-filtered state, either using a specified set of shock innovations or by
+either using a specified set of shock innovations or by drawing these from a
-drawing these from a distribution.
-The end filtered states for each draw were
+distribution.
+For each draw, the end filtered states were obtained by running
-obtained in [`prepare_forecast_inputs`](@ref) in one of two ways:

-- If `cond_type = :none`, [`load_draws`](@ref) reads in the end filtered states
-  saved in Metropolis-Hastings.
-- If `cond_type in [:semi, :full]`, the saved end filtered states correspond to
-  `date_mainsample_end(m)` (the last main-sample period), but we wish to start
-  forecasting from `date_conditional_end(m)` (the last conditional data
-  period).
-Hence [`prepare_states`](@ref) re-runs the Kalman filter in order to
+the Kalman filter in the preparing inputs stage.
+After forecasting states by
-  get the filtered states in `date_conditional_end(m)`.

-After forecasting states by iterating forward from the last filtered state, we
+iterating forward from the last filtered state, we again apply the measurement
-again apply the measurement and pseudo-measurement equations to get the
+and pseudo-measurement equations to get the forecasted observables and
-forecasted observables and pseudo-observables.
+pseudo-observables.

+We can choose whether or not to enforce the zero lower bound by setting the
+keyword argument `enforce_zlb` to `forecast` appropriately.
+If `enforce_zlb =
+true`, then if in a given period, the forecasted interest rate goes below
+`forecast_zlb_value(m)`, we solve for the interest rate shock necessary to push
+it up to the ZLB.
+At the `forecast_one` level, we specify enforcing the ZLB by
+using the `output_vars` `:forecaststatesbdd`, `:forecastobsbdd`,
+`:forecastpseudobdd`, and `forecastshocksbdd`.

 As in the previous step, you have the option of forecasting over many draws with
 `forecast` or using one draw with `compute_forecast`: